 This is how I’m getting it all together:

-♥ I wake up earlier than anyone else.
-Sometimes I’d work, but most days I’m just taking some time to sit and plan what’s on for the day.
+- I wake up earlier than anyone else.
+Sometimes I work, but most days I just take some time to sit and plan what’s on for the day.
 And check or update my priority list with a nice cup of coffee.

 - I’m working while they’re sleeping, so I get to concentrate much more than back at home because I hardly get any emails – YESSSSSS.

-♥ I’m going to a lovely coworking space every second day.
+- I visit a lovely coworking space every second day.
 I’m not working on the weekends (just in the evening if I feel like it).
 And then, for example, on Monday, I’ll work for like 4 hours while my kids play at the pool.
-Don’t forget that I took 2 weeks off – only officially, ‘cause I was checking social media and so on – so a bit of alone time working around other adults isn’t as boring as it seems 😉 Especially because I usually work alone at home.
-My family picks me up to have lunch together and then we have a stroll around the city or go anywhere not too far away.
+Don’t forget that I took 2 weeks off, so a bit of alone time working around other adults isn’t as boring as it seems 😉 Especially because I usually work alone at home.
+My family picks me up to have lunch together, and then we have a stroll around the city or go anywhere not too far away.

-Then, on Tuesday, we go on a tour to enjoy another exciting adventure!!
-Your family will even thank you that you don’t have them wake up early to visit new things every day 😉
+- Then, on Tuesday, we go on a tour to enjoy another exciting adventure.
+Your kids may even be thankful for not waking them up.

-♥ I did a lot of PREWORK back at home.
+- I did a lot of PREWORK back home.
 A LOT!
 I spent many days writing for my blog and scheduling the posts for the first month.
 And I also spent a lot of time scheduling social media.

-I may be repeating myself, but I think this is secret number one to combine a successful and enjoyable work & travel experience.
+- I may be repeating myself, but I think this is secret number one to combining a successful and enjoyable work and travel experience.

 - Get as much pre-work done as possible back at home.

 - Avoid any tedious tasks when you’re away.